 Honestly Woman Magazine IS ABOUT …

-3. Giving a hand to blossoming writers, photographers, designers, artists whose contributions appear in our pages, so they grow their body of work and grow their reach – and even outgrow us, so we can then help others coming after them who are looking for a platform as they learn and grow their craft.
+…giving a hand to blossoming business owners, healers, teachers, writers, photographers, designers, artists and others, whose contributions and stories appear in our pages, so they grow their body of work and grow their reach

 OUR CONTENT THEMES

-- Career, business and life transition & success
+- Career, business and life transition & growth

 - Interesting & diverse women doing their version of meaningful work

 - Purpose, growth and fulfilment

 - Adventures big & small

 - Alternative independent women finding new ways to live and be.